-- The team monitors CAO and Crisis Contractor administration of LIHEAP activities including eligibility, benefit determination and corrective action through LIHEAP application reviews and on-site visits. - Annually, the monitoring team reviews over 2,600 LIHEAP applications that are randomly selected through data mining techniques and random samples. - An independent auditing agency assists in review development and modification and participates in on-site reviews to ensure objectivity in the monitoring process. - If information is received which suggests the possibility of misuse, misrepresentation, or any abuse, the monitoring team will investigate the allegation. - Corrective action plans are developed and based on the findings from the monitoring team, implemented by OIM and monitored for compliance by the Bureau of Program Evaluation. - Between LIHEAP seasons, the monitoring team is actively involved with implementing necessary program changes that will impact program accuracy and integrity; for example, working with Staff Development in the development of LIHEAP training for the next LIHEAP season that focuses on situations found to be prone to error.
+- The team monitors CAO and Crisis Contractor administration of LIHEAP activities including eligibility, benefit determination and corrective action through LIHEAP application reviews and on-site visits. - Annually, the monitoring team reviews over 2,600 LIHEAP applications that are randomly selected through data mining techniques and random samples. - An independent auditing agency assists in review development and modification and participates in on-site reviews to ensure objectivity in the monitoring process. - If information is received which suggests the possibility of misuse, misrepresentation, or any abuse, the monitoring team will investigate the allegation and appropriately escalate to address any pertinent issue. - Preliminary and updated performance reports are issued to the counties in order to provide relevant information about the accuracy and composition of findings at both the county level and at the state level.

+- Corrective action plans are developed and based on the findings from the monitoring team, implemented by OIM and monitored for compliance by the Bureau of Program Evaluation. - Between LIHEAP seasons, the monitoring team is actively involved with implementing necessary program changes that will impact program accuracy and integrity; for example, working with Staff Development in the development of LIHEAP training for the next LIHEAP season that focuses on situations found to be prone to error.